 5. Once your dough is soft and smooth, turn it out onto a clean, smooth work surface.
 Lightly flour it if your dough seems sticky – mine usually doesn’t need any flour.
 Knead into a smooth ball, and use your hands to shape the dough into a round (or whatever shape you’re making).

 6. Dust your banneton or tea towel-lined bowl generously with brown rice flour.
 You can place the dough directly into the banneton if you want the horizontal lines you see on my round loaves, or you can use the liner for a smoother look.
+See notes section for instructions on making the bread in a loaf pan.

 7. Use a dough scraper or your hands to transfer the dough into your banneton, or a bowl lined with a clean tea towel.
 Put the smooth side facing down, so the “seams” of the loaf are facing up.
 Since we’ll flip the loaf before baking, the seams will be on the bottom after baking.